Career Path from Youth to Pro

 U23 to Pro Success Rate

-Typically, only 10–15 percent of U23 riders in strong fields receive a paid First Pro Contract within three years.
+Typically, only 10–15 percent of U23 riders in strong fields receive a paid professional contract within three years.
 International race experience significantly increases this rate – riders with at least one reference race per season demonstrably have better chances of contract offers.

 Talent Identification and Team Choice